 Key actions you can take:

-- Catalogue your data: Your security team should identify and locate the data (including data involved in shadow IT within your company).
+- Catalogue your data: Your security team should identify and locate the data (including data connected in shadow IT within your company).

 - Know your compliance needs: After knowing what and where your data is, begin outlining your compliance requirements.
 Find out which regulations apply to your data and what you’re currently doing for data compliance.